 Old Habits Die Hard

-Old Habits is best identified by a striking right-facing, right-leaning dihedral, beginning just above a roof, high on Strone Crag’s northwest face.
-The route crosses the bolt-line of Mad Calf Disease at the roof, but its cams and nuts all the way unless one of the bolts becomes too much of a temptation.
-See the photo-topo on the Starstruck page.
+Old Habits is best identified by a striking right-facing, right-leaning dihedral, beginning just above a roof, high on Strone Crags northwest face.
+The route crosses the bolt-line of Mad Calf Disease at the roof, but it's cams and nuts all the way unless one of the bolts becomes too much of a temptation.